-Nepal Electricity Authority has started implementing Smart Electricity meters in Kathmandu.
-The implementation comes into effect as a part of a project called Kathmandu Valley Smart metering project (KVSM).
-Now, NEA will put smart electricity meter for the new electrification request.
+NEA is in plans to install smart meters in all the households in Kathmandu within one year.
+The implementation comes into effect as a part of a project called the Kathmandu Valley Smart metering project (KVSM).
 NEA Smart meter will be the biggest deployment use case of IoT/M2M in our country.

 The purpose of the Smart electricity meter project is to have instant benefits like reduced meter reading costs, enable tariffs based on time/load and Cut Aggregate Technical and Commercial loss (AT&C).